 The prognosis for women with ovarian cancer depends on several factors, including:

 The stage of cancer plays such a huge role in the overall prognosis.
-The prognosis for ovarian cancer is often worse than other types of cancer because 68% of ovarian cancer cases are diagnosed after cancer has spread.
+The prognosis for ovarian cancer is often worse than other types of cancer because more than 80% of ovarian cancer cases are diagnosed after cancer has spread.